MNitin-Reddy/Reducing-Review-Overhead-with-ML-based-Application-Screening/README.md

 ## Conclusion

 With an accuracy of 93%, the best-performing model in this project is K-Nearest Neighbors (KNN).
-After hyperparameter tuning using Optuna, the optimal parameters were:
+After hyperparameter tuning using Optuna and handling target column imbalance using SMOTE, the optimal parameters were:

 * algorithm: "brute"
 * weights: "distance"